brandond/stick/README.md

 Reindex the repository:

 _**Note:** Reindexing is not normally necessary unless files have been manually added or removed from the bucket.
-Reindexing will temporarily download all packages from the remote repository in order to extract packaging metadata._
+Reindexing will temporarily download all packages from the repository in order to extract packaging metadata._

 ```
 Usage: stick reindex [OPTIONS]